If you are a TrueLayer client who is regulated by FCA to provide account information services

 Why do I need eIDAS certificates when I already have Open Banking Certificates?

-Open Banking certificates were a temporary stop-gap in the UK.
-They do not meet the legal requirements of PSD2, because they are not issued by a Qualified Trust Service Provider.
+Open Banking certificates were temporary stop-gap in the UK.
+They do not meet the legal requirements of PSD2 because a Qualified Trust Service Provider does not issue them.

-Leading up to the 14 March we expect there will be a mixture of approaches taken by banks.
-Some banks may move to accepting eIDAS only.
+Leading up to the 14th March we expect a mixture of approaches taken by banks.
+Some banks may move to accept eIDAS only.
 Some banks may seek to continue using Open Banking Certificates (see below).

 In any case, most banks based outside the UK, and some UK banks, do not support Open Banking Certificates as a means of identification currently.